-Lawyers in our Washington Strategic Government Relations and Counseling Practice leverage their firsthand Washington, D.C. knowledge and insight to craft and execute legal strategies for navigating complex legal, regulatory, and legislative challenges.
-We focus on helping clients anticipate—and succeed amid—United States legislative and regulatory change and heightened congressional oversight.
+Lawyers in our Washington Strategic Government Relations and Counseling Practice leverage their firsthand Washington, D.C., knowledge and insight to craft and execute strategies for navigating complex legal, regulatory, and legislative challenges.
+We focus on helping clients anticipate—and succeed amid—U.S. legislative and regulatory change and heightened congressional oversight.
 Our practice unifies strategic planning and advocacy for complete government relations representation.

 A diverse group of lawyers with senior-level executive branch and regulatory agency backgrounds forms the core of this practice, which is bolstered by professionals commanding a thorough understanding of the U.S. Congress.
-Our years of working both for and with elected officials allow us to foresee congressional actions, monitor and analyze legislation and hearings, build strategies that ensure favorable outcomes for our clients, and create a dialogue between our clients and Capitol Hill.
+Our experience working both for and with elected officials allows us to foresee congressional actions, monitor and analyze legislation and hearings, build strategies that ensure favorable outcomes for our clients, and create a dialogue between our clients and Capitol Hill.

 Strategic government relations

-This multidisciplinary practice, backed by more than a dozen former prosecutors and other regulatory lawyers, includes alumni from both Republican and Democratic administrations who have held leadership or high-level positions in the White House and at field and headquarters divisions of the U.S. Department of Justice (DOJ), the U.S. Department of Labor (DOL), the U.S. Securities and Exchange Commission (SEC), the Internal Revenue Service (IRS), the Federal Trade Commission (FTC), the National Labor Relations Board (NLRB), and the Federal Bureau of Investigation (FBI).
+Our multidisciplinary practice, backed by a team of former prosecutors and other regulatory lawyers, includes alumni from both Republican and Democratic administrations, who have held leadership or high-level positions in the White House and at field and headquarters divisions of the U.S. Department of Justice (DOJ), the U.S. Department of Labor (DOL), the U.S. Securities and Exchange Commission (SEC), the Internal Revenue Service (IRS), the Federal Trade Commission, the National Labor Relations Board (NLRB), and the Federal Bureau of Investigation.
 This combination allows us to effectively engage with these and other agencies to advance the business objectives of our clients.

-We also closely follow legislative and regulatory developments, identifying emerging trends and interpreting them for clients—allowing clients to anticipate upcoming government policies in time to craft effective advocacy responses and business plans.
+We also closely follow legislative and regulatory developments, identifying emerging trends and interpreting them—allowing clients to anticipate upcoming government policies in time to craft effective advocacy responses and business plans.
 We advise clients on a diverse list of legislative priorities, including infrastructure, taxes, financial services, healthcare, energy, employee benefits, financing, pension and healthcare reforms, and labor/management relations.